alexandertrefz/essence/packages/website/optimisations.md

 **The segmenter itself is built on first use.** Constructing an `Intl.Segmenter` costs about a millisecond of table loading, which every Program used to pay before its first Statement ran — including the many that never segment anything.

+**And the position Methods read that view directly.** `slice`, `character(at:)` and `repeat` were written in Essence on top of `characters()`, which is `split(on "")` — so slicing a ten thousand character String built ten thousand Strings and a List of them, took a window of that List, and joined the window back into text, and reading ONE character built the same ten thousand to hand back one.
+Each is a native now: a window taken out of the remembered view, one read out of it, and a repeat of the text.
+The answers still go through the same assembly `split`'s pieces do, so a slice carries the clusters it was cut into rather than being segmented afresh, and the position resolution — a negative position counting back from the end, each end then clamped, an inverted range empty — is what `List.slice` performed for them, written where it is now needed.
+A String-heavy Program gets SMALLER from this as well as faster:
+`String.es` stops reaching `characters`, `List.slice`, `List.item` and
+`List.repeat` at all.

 ### `rational-reduction-caching`